jpetazzo/couchdb-on-dotcloud-ALPHA/README.rst

 ---------------------------

-Add the ``dotcloud.yml`` supplied here to your own ``dotcloud.yml``, and copy the ``builder`` script to your repository as well.
+Add the ``dotcloud.yml`` supplied here to your own ``dotcloud.yml``, and copy the ``couchdb`` directory to your repository as well.
 Push as usual.
 Rejoice (but remember not to put any important stuff into your CouchDB yet).